Naoussa, one of the jewels of Paros, is a village where traditional charm blends with a lively nightlife.

 Lefkes: A Mountain Village Where Time Stood Still

-Lefkes is also the starting point for the famous Byzantine Trail, a historic path that allows visitors to discover the natural beauty and rich cultural heritage of Paros on foot.
+Surrounded by mountains and forests, Lefkes boasts spectacular panoramic views of the Aegean Sea.
+The village is also the starting point for the famous Byzantine Trail.
+This historic path invites you to explore the natural beauty and rich cultural heritage of Paros on foot.

 The cuisine of Paros reflects the richness of its terroir and traditions.